stuartwakefield/swakefield-rmusic-767/README.md

 - The response contains one additional item in the block list than the submitted perpage attribute, i.e. perpage/10 actually returns 11 results.
-- Omitting the required search_availability attribute produces an internal error which leaks some information about the server file system, it also produces a 404 Not Found response.
-A 400 Bad Request is more accurate.
+- Omitting the required search_availability attribute produces an internal error which leaks some information about the server file system.
+It also produces a 404 Not Found response, suggest to replace with a 400 Bad Request.

 Also, the format parameter wasn't in the documentation (other than the example).